Airport lounge reviews, flight reviews and travel inspiration

 The Upper Deck Lounge Glasgow Airport is located airside.
 Once you have cleared Security, turn left then continue through the World Duty Free Shop and follow the pathway to the lift or stairs.
 The lounge is on the second floor.

 Opening hours are 5:00 AM to 8:30 PM daily, with a maximum stay of three hours before your flight.
-You can enter the Upper Deck lounge by purchasing a Priority Pass lounge membership here (up to 20% off through this link), or by purchasing a pass beforehand at LoungePass.com for £34 per person.
-After clicking, search for the airport to check availability and book your lounge spot.
+Access is for those who have pre-booked or have a lounge membership card such as Priority Pass.
+You can enter the Upper Deck lounge by purchasing a Priority Pass lounge membership here (up to 20% off through this link), or by purchasing a pass beforehand at LoungePair.com for £37 per person.

 The lounge is not particularly large and often reaches capacity.
 During busy periods, cardholders are sometimes turned away, so I recommend pre-booking for £6 per person to guarantee your spot.